 - If you are a new student at LCCC, contact the Admissions Office for information.

-- If you are a returning student, you may register in the Enrollment Services Office or online.
+- If you are a returning student, you may register in the Registration/Student Records (also known as, Enrollment Services) Office or online.

 2. Get your required books and supplies.